redmancodes/device-defender-ml/README.md

 ### Second Shared Security certificate test

-For this test we will use the following script: SharedCertSimulator.py, the script will do following:
+For this test we will use the [following script](https://github.com/redmancodes/device-defender-ml/blob/main/sampleScripts/SharedCertSimulator.py), the script will do following:

 It will create a new random thing name, thing group, a shared certificate and connect (and do nothing else).